 - When faced with a task critical to the long-term viability of the company will put personal needs first and the company second; and

 - Will put short-term performance of the department or company as his main priority in order to please the shareholders in the near-term with little or no thought to what these actions might do to the company long-term.
-This is apparently due to the assumption of John Doe that when the s--t hits the fan he will no longer be an employee of ABC and it will be someone else's problem!
+This is apparently due to the assumption of John Doe that when the s--t hits the fan he will no longer be an employee of XYZ and it will be someone else's problem!

 Your management decision?
 Mr. John Doe, YOUR FIRED!

 Reread the bolded headline which says that due to the incompetence of the shareholders of XYZ Company who had voted by proxy to give this man an iron-clad 4-year contract, he cannot be fired!

 Perhaps when the vote occurs the next time, the shareholders will do a better job!